 🇵🇭 Philippines · BSP · VASP Registration

-Philippines Crypto License: BSP VASP Registration 2026
+Philippines Crypto Licence: BSP VASP Registration 2026

 The Bangko Sentral ng Pilipinas (BSP), the Philippine central bank, regulates Virtual Asset Service Providers (VASPs) through Circular 1108 (2021) and subsequent guidelines.
 The Philippines has one of Asia's most active crypto adoption rates, with millions of Filipinos using crypto for remittances and payments.
 BSP VASP registration covers exchanges, custodians, and OTC desks — with a tiered approach based on transaction volumes.
 The Philippines offers access to 115 million people and a major global remittance corridor.